openlibhums/imports/docs/source/index.rst

 Imports
 =======

+.. warning:: Users in the European Union should ensure that the data they are importing is done so in line with the General Data Protection Regulation.

 The Imports Plugin contains several toolsets for getting content into and out of Janeway.
 The main one for publishers using Janeway is the **Import / Export / Update** toolset.

 .. toctree::